Can CranioSacral Therapy Help Knee Pain?

 This is the beginning of physiological adaptations to different areas from head to toe.

 A CranioSacral Therapist will feel for the changes and modifications in the fascia surrounding the nervous system to find the source of the problem.
-As the source is released – in this case the coccyx bone and sacrum – the body will start to go back to its original alignments.
+As the source is released – in this case, the coccyx bone and sacrum – the body will start to go back to its original alignment.

 Previous